alecive/alecive.github.io/_posts/2015-03-21-CV-AlessandroRoncone.md

    location-link: http://www.unige.it
    description: "In my thesis, I implemented a system able to leverage on a multisensory-based machine learning system in order to improve the detection and the identification of an object in the robot's workspace.
 In particular, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
 The system proved to be successful in improving the vision-based detection of a set of objects by means of the haptic exploration of the same objects."
  - name: B.Sc. with honors in Biomedical Engineering
-   title: Thesis title `Support Vector Machine Analysis applied to a Manipulator in a NonStructured Environment`
+   title: Thesis title `Support Vector Machine Analysis applied to a Manipulator in a Non-Structured Environment`
    start: 2005
    end: 2009
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description:
+   description: "This work dealt with the implementation of a system able to control a robotic arm and develop a goalkeeper-like behavior in an air hockey setup.
+The robot was using a supervised learning setup in order to understand which of the puck trajectories he previously experienced was scoring a point, and eventually developed the ability to prevent such points by predicting the final outcome of a trajectory given some initial acquisitions."
  - name: Student (with scolarship) at ISICT
    title:
    start: 2005